 Unallocated gold Means an account that does not give the holder the title to physical gold but provides a claim against the account operator to deliver gold.
 Unearned interest Refers to interest received in advance but not yet earned.
 For example, on a fixed-interest rate loan portfolio.
-Unique transaction identification number Means any combination of letters and/or numbers assigned by the ADI or RFC that uniquely identifies the repo , reverse repo , securities lending transaction or securities borrowing transaction.
+Unique transaction identification number Means a number assigned by the ADI or RFC that uniquely identifies the repo , reverse repo , securities lending transaction or securities borrowing transaction.
 Unsecured (finance) Means finance that is not secured .
 Utility expense Refers to expenses incurred related to utilities.
-It includes: water rates and any excess water charges; and electricity and gas charges.
+It includes: • water rates and any excess water charges; and • electricity and gas charges.

 Valuables Means assets acquired as stores of value that do not deteriorate in value over time and are not used in a production process.
 Value of funds Means the institution's internal funds transfer pricing rate for a liability.
 The price is established by the institution's treasury area and 'credited' to the relevant business area.
-This includes: • liquidity, term, cash, interest rate, prepayment, optionality, and basis risks; and • strategic pricing, regulatory cost (excluding capital costs), cross- subsidisation and liquidity mismatch.
+This includes: liquidity, term, cash, interest rate, prepayment, optionality, and basis risks; and strategic pricing, regulatory cost (excluding capital costs), cross-subsidisation and liquidity mismatch.
 Where there are multiple values of funds within a line item, report the weighted average of these amounts.

-Variable Means an interest rate that fluctuates over the term , or life, of the agreement. interest rate Fluctuations in interest rates generally occur at the discretion of the lender and/or in response to movements in some other interest rate or other variable specified in the contract.
+Variable interest rate Means interest rates that fluctuate over the term , or life, of the agreement.
+Fluctuations in interest rates generally occur at the discretion of the lender and/or in response to movements in some other interest rate or other variable specified in the contract.
 These fluctuations in interest rates may result in changes to required payments or length of the agreement.